Lightroom vs Photoshop the Intro

 So far, we’ve talked briefly about the Library and Develop Modules.
 However, there are five additional modules to help you achieve other types of outputs for your images.

 This includes the Book, Slideshow, Print and Web modules.
-There’s also a Map of Module that you can use to view your images based on where they
+There’s also a Map of Module that you can use to view your images based on where they were shot anywhere in the world.

 So far, you may think that Lightroom is perfect and doesn’t have any weaknesses.
 Well, that’s far from the truth.